nestoralonso/snail-server2/README.md

+### Running on codesandbox

-To make it work on codesandbox, click "Open in a new Tab" in the minibrowser:
+To run it on codesandbox, click "Open in a new Tab" in the minibrowser, this allow the server side to set the correct headers so SharedArrayBuffer works on the browser.
+This project is implemented as a codesandbox project.

-### To run in a Terminal requires deno
+### To run in a Terminal

+This project requires deno.
+This project does not run on nodejs because of the use of WebWorkers, Node implements a different Worker library that is not compatible with the browser one. to install deno on macOS

 ```bash
 brew install deno
 ```
 ### Running the deno tests

-This project does not run on nodejs because of the standard WebWorkers that are used.
 To run the test suite on deno type:
 ```bash
 deno test --allow-read src/snail3.deno.test.js